 What are stinging insects?

-Many species of stinging insects live in our area, all equipped with stingers at the end of the abdomen that they use for defense, and some species use to help them capture prey.
+Many species of stinging insects live in the Greater Bay Area, all equipped with stingers at the end of the abdomen that they use for defense, and some species use to help them capture prey.
 Some of the most common types of stinging insects that people are familiar with are yellow jackets, hornets, bees, and wasps.
 Each are eco-important by either pollinating crops or feeding on and controlling populations of nuisance insects.
 But, despite being helpful, when they decide to take over our yards and homes, they become unwanted pests that pose a danger to people and pets.

 Three of the most common stinging insects in our area are listed below.